Conservative leadership rules: How Tories will choose the next Prime Minister

 Tom Tugendhat - 32

-The candidates remaining in the field will now try to court Mrs Braverman's supporters to try and win their backing ahead of round three next week.
+The candidates remaining in the field will now try to court Ms Braverman's supporters to try and win their backing ahead of round three next week.

 What happens in round three?